Jason2866/esp32-arduino-lib-builder/README.md

   - Python 3.10 or later
   - All the dependencies listed in the previous section

-2. Install the required UI packages using `pip install -r tools/config_editor/requirements.txt`.
+2. Install the required UI packages using `uv pip install -r tools/config_editor/requirements.txt`.

 3. Execute the script `tools/config_editor/app.py` from any folder.
 It will automatically detect the path to the root of the repository.